xrdocs/application-hosting/_tutorials/2016-06-16-xr-toolbox-part-4-bring-your-own-container-lxc-app.md

 ![app dev topo](https://xrdocs.github.io/xrdocs-images/assets/tutorial-images/app_dev_topology.png)

-If you've reached the end of the above tutorial, you should be able to issue a `vagrant status` in the `vagrant-xrdocs/lxc-app-topo-bootstrap` directory to see a rtr (IOS-XR) and a devbox (Ubuntu/trusty) instance running.
+If you've reached the end of the above tutorial, you should be able to issue a `vagrant status` in the `vagrant-xrdocs/lxc-app-topo-bootstrap` directory to see a rtr (IOS XR) and a devbox (Ubuntu/trusty) instance running.

 <div class="highlighter-rouge">
 <pre class="highlight">